-Decay – Disintegration of wood substance due to the action of wood destroying fungi.
+Decay – Disintegration of wood substance due to the action of fungi.

 Defects – The most common defects include knots, worm holes, bird peck (bark pockets), wane, stain, pith, checks, unsound burls, shake and split.

-Delamination – The separation of veneers in plywood through failure of the adhesive.
+Delamination – The separation of veneers in plywood due to a failure of the adhesive.